mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Remove message by taking the following steps:

 * Identify a leaf node containing a key package matching `removed`.
+This lookup MUST be done on the tree before any non-Remove proposals have been applied (the "old" tree in the terminology of {{commit}}), since proposals such as Update can change the KeyPackage stored at a leaf.
   Let `removed_index` be the node index of this leaf node.

 * Replace the leaf node at `removed_index` with a blank node